nus-cs2103-AY1920S1/duke/docs/README.md

 ### 3.2 Adding a deadline task <a name="Deadline"></a>
-Adds a deadline task to the task list (note **DO NOT** use / characters in description)
+Adds a deadline task to the task list
 <br>Format: `deadline DESCRIPTION /by DATE`
 <br>Examples:
- - `deadline hand up homework for CS2103 /by 22/2/2019 `
+ - `deadline hand up homework for CS2103 /by 22/2/2019 1234`
- - `deadline finish eating cereal before expiry /by 1/12/2019`
+ - `deadline finish eating cereal before expiry /by 1/12/2019 1400`

 ### 3.3 Adding a event task <a name="Event"></a>
-Adds an event task to the task list (note **DO NOT** use / characters in description)
+Adds an event task to the task list
 <br>Format: `event DESCRIPTION /at DATE`
 <br>Examples:
- - `event john's birthday /at 22/12/2019`
+ - `event john's birthday /at 22/12/2019 2300`
  - `event 9.9 lazada sale /at 9/9/2019 0000`

 ### 3.4 Adding a notebook
-Adds a notebook to the list (note **DO NOT** use / characters in description)
+Adds a notebook to the list
 <br>Format: 'notebook DESCRIPTION'
 <br>Examples:
  - `notebook weight management`